TheWalkers/listmatch/details.md

 If you're a programmer, it's a relatively simple thing to reassure yourself the command-line client does what it says: you can check out the source, review it, and compile it yourself.

 For perspective, though: this isn't an issue specific to listmatch; there is a lot of software we trust with important data.
-And the older procedure it replaces (exchanging hashes) makes it easy for anyone who obtains the data to reconstruct your list _even when everything goes well_, not only in worst-case scenarios where they've sabotaged webpages or such.
-And the most important defense is just to
+And the older procedure it replaces (exchanging hashes) makes it easy for anyone who obtains the data to reconstruct your list _even when everything goes well_, not only in worst-case scenarios where an attacker has created sabotaged versions of webpages or such.
+And the most important defense is just to use a securely hosted page at a site you trust, something that's good practice any time.

 Practically speaking, I think the choice is simple for most.